 To confirm that this integration occurs in the nervous system and that the responses are not merely due to stray light from the posterior illumination reaching sensilla in the anterior part of the animal, we performed control experiments in which we transected the nerve cord posterior to the recording site.
-Transecting the cord had no significant effect on responses to anterior stimulation, whereas posterior stimulation after transection was completely ineffective (except at extremely high light levels), confirming that the integration is indeed internal (Figure 7A, open symbols).
+Transecting the cord had no significant effect on responses to anterior stimulation, whereas posterior stimulation after transection was completely ineffective (except at extremely high light levels), confirming that the integration is indeed internal (Fig. 7A, open symbols).

 To quantify these observations, we established response-log(intensity) curves as before.
-These curves indicated mainly a difference in the plateau (max) response (Figure 7B): stimulating the whole leech vs only the anterior half resulted in significantly stronger response ( $t_3 = 4.6$ , p < 0.01, one-sided test, n = 4).
-The light intensity needed to elicit 50% of the respective plateau responses was not significantly different (Figure 7C, $t_3 = 2.2$ , p = 0.12, two-sided test, n = 4).
+These curves indicated mainly a difference in the plateau (maximum) response (Fig. 7B): stimulating the whole leech versus only the anterior half resulted in a significantly stronger response (t_3 =4.6, P<0.01, one-sided test, n=4).
+The light intensity needed to elicit 50% of the respective plateau responses was not significantly different (Fig. 7C; t_3 =2.2, P=0.12, two-sided test, n=4).
 In one animal (data not shown) we additionally stimulated the posterior half by itself before transection, which elicited a strong response.